siobhain/rpslsgame/README.md

 Acceptance Criteris - happy path is way it normally works and alternative sometime referred to as sad path ...ie user put in incorrect data

 As a first time user
-I want to find out about this game so I can play it
-I want to play the game so i can see if I can beat the computer I want to know each time i take a turn who wins the turn and what did the computer pick
+I want to find out about this game so I can have a go at it I want to play the game so i can see if I can beat the computer I want to know each time i take a turn who wins the turn and what did the computer pick

 #

 As a returning user
-I want to just get on and paly the game
+I want to just get on and play the game

 As an owner
 I want to make the game intresting and simple for others to play

 user feedback
-user
+I want users to knwo the result at the end of each turn and end of each round.

 Type of tests